Wenceslaus III of Bohemia: King of Hungary and Croatia (1301–1305)

 In his letters to Wenceslaus II of Bohemia and Archbishop John of Kalocsa, Pope Boniface VIII emphasized that Wenceslaus-Ladislaus had been crowned without the authorization of the Holy See.
 The papal legate, Niccolo Boccasini, who came to Hungary in September, started negotiations with the Hungarian prelates to convince them to abandon Wenceslaus-Ladislaus and support Charles of Anjou's case.
 In an attempt to buy the most powerful lords off, Wenceslaus-Ladislaus granted large estates and high offices to them.
 Matthew Csák received Nyitra and Trencsén Counties, along with the royal castles and the estates attached to them, in February 1302.
 Ivan Kőszegi was made Palatine of Hungary before 25 April 1302.
 In the first half of that year, many prelates (including Stephen, the new Archbishop of Kalocsa) abandoned Wenceslaus-Ladislaus; even Jan Muskata left Hungary.

 Taking advantage of the weakened position of his rival, Charles of Anjou attempted to capture Buda, the capital of Wenceslaus-Ladislaus, in September 1302.
 After laying siege to Buda, Charles of Anjou called upon the burghers to extradite Wenceslaus-Ladislaus.
-The mainly German citizentry and their major, Werner, remained faithful to the young king and Ivan Kőszegi relieved the city in the same month.
+The mainly German citizenry and their major, Werner, remained faithful to the young king and Ivan Kőszegi relieved the city in the same month.
 After Charles of Anjou withdrew from Buda, the papal legate placed the town under interdict.
 In response, a local priest excommunicated the pope and all Hungarian prelates.
 On 31 May 1303, Pope Boniface VIII declared Charles of Anjou the lawful king of Hungary, stating that Wenceslaus-Ladislaus's election had been invalid.
 Thereafter Albert I of Germany, who was the maternal uncle of both Wenceslaus-Ladislaus and Charles of Anjou, called on Wenceslaus-Ladislaus to withdraw from Hungary.

 To strengthen his son's position, Wenceslaus II of Bohemia came to Hungary at the head of a large army in May 1304.
 He captured Esztergom, but his negotiations with the local lords convinced him that his son's position in Hungary had dramatically weakened.
 Accordingly, he decided to take Wenceslaus-Ladislaus back to Bohemia.
 Wenceslaus-Ladislaus did not renounce Hungary and made Ivan Kőszegi governor before leaving for Bohemia in August.
 He even took the Holy Crown of Hungary with himself to Prague.
 Charles of Anjou and Rudolf III of Austria invaded Moravia in September, but did not defeat Wenceslaus II's army.
 In the same months, a member of the Piast dynasty, Władysław the Elbow-high, who had claimed Poland against Wenceslaus II, returned to Poland at the head of Hungarian troops.
-Before long, he captured many important forts and towns, including Pełczyska, Wiślica, Sandomierz, and Sieradz.
+Before long, he captured many important forts and towns, including Pełczyska, Wiślica, Sandomierz and Sieradz.